 I remember the first time my credit card was declined because I hadn’t called the bank in advance to notify them of my travels.
 I was traveling alone to Belgrade, Serbia, and I’d just found an ATM machine at the airport to get cash so I could pay for a taxi to the hotel.
 DENIED!
 I learned that one the hard way, and you can bet I’ll never make that mistake again.
 I spent the first three hours of my trip trying to get the bank to release the hold on my card.
 One of the biggest travel mistakes ever.

 There is an inherent amount of risk and circumstance that befalls every trip, no matter how well planned and executed.
 There will always be those things we just can’t plan for, can’t avoid and can’t control.

 However, with that said, you do hold a lot of the responsibility for how smoothly your trip goes, and you’ll be off to a really good start if you avoid making these 26 biggest travel mistakes that all seasoned travelers (including myself!) have made themselves a time or two.
-While you’re at, you might also want to check out this post: 12 Costly Car Rental Mistakes.
 We’ll have you acting like a travel professional before we’re done here!

 To help you avoid trouble, here are 26 of the biggest travel mistakes you might make and how to avoid them

 Passports have an expiration date, so you’d think they’re good up until that date, right?
 Well, not necessarily.
 Some destinations require at least 3-6 months remaining on your passport in order to travel.
 If you need a visa for your trip, this is mandatory, but check the rules for your destination long before the trip begins.